KlimaDAO

 As any new protocol with ambitions of decentralization gets off the ground, the community must take on more responsibility.
 Gradually the vision of the founding team and the shared mental model of the protocol are internalized by the community, which diminishes the risk of uninformed token votes or a poorly worded proposal throwing the protocol off the rails.

-This initial system requires a great deal of trust in the Core Team to shepherd the protocol to maturity.
-Thus it is important that we have a transparent governance process to guide the Core Team’s decisions with ample community input, as well as prepare the community to eventually govern more aspects of the protocol as it is gradually decentralized.
+The initial system required a great deal of trust in the Core Team to shepherd the protocol to maturity.
+Thus, it is important to have a transparent governance process to guide the Core Team’s decisions with ample community input, as well as prepare the community to eventually govern more aspects of the protocol as it is gradually decentralized.
+Over time, the governance process has continued to mature and promote further decentralization.

 Decentralization is a spectrum rather than a binary.
 Few, if any, DAOs begin fully decentralized, and KlimaDAO is no exception.
 Decentralization is a journey, an ideal that DAOs must strive toward.
 KlimaDAO has made great progress on this journey, but it is still early days.

-One potential issue with limiting KIP publication to the Core team and DAO departments is that the voting process can turn into a “rubber stamp” of changes planned centrally.
-Over time, our goal is to decentralize as many governance functions as possible, to minimize any dictatorial power exerted by the DAO contributors or Core Team and ensure that votes are meaningful.
+One potential issue with limiting KIP publication to the Protocol team and DAO contributors is that the voting process can turn into a “rubber stamp” of changes planned centrally.
+Over time, our goal is to decentralize as many governance functions as possible, to minimize any dictatorial power exerted by the DAO contributors or Protocol Team and ensure that votes are meaningful.

-However, not all governance functions are amenable to the same systems - for instance, one-to-one token voting can be gamed via bribes or exploited by whales to benefit themselves at the expense of the protocol.
+However, not all governance functions are amenable to the same systems - for instance, one-to-one token voting can be gamed via bribes or exploited by whales to benefit themselves at the expense of the protocol thus the trial established in KIP-40.
 Likewise, opening up publication of KIPs on Snapshot to any holder of KLIMA could turn Snapshot into a sprawling mess of poorly structured proposals.

 As we work to decentralize more aspects of the protocol, we will research best practices and seek community input on the optimal governance system for each function.